ianleeder/Multiplayer/docs/dev_setup.md

     - If you haven't changed the default library location in Steam this will be:
     `/Users/[username]/Library/Application Support/Steam/steamapps/common/`.
 1. Copy the existing installation directory from `RimWorld` to `RimWorldDev`
+1. If Rimworld is not launched through Steam, it cannot connect to the Steam API, and things like workshop mods are unavailable.
+To resolve this create a file `steam_appid.txt` with contents `294100` in the `/steamapps/common/RimWorldDev` directory, alongside `RimWorldMac.app`

 :::